divish16/NYC-Student-Success-Predictions/README.md

 ### Sample Visualizations

-Screenshots of sample visualizations can be found below:
+Screenshots of sample visualizations can be found below.
+Please visit our Heroku site (https://nyc-success-predictions.herokuapp.com/) to view additional visualizations and interact with the data.

 ![image](https://user-images.githubusercontent.com/100863488/182726887-56f29b93-c023-44d5-a09d-1d49bdfb620a.png)
 This sample viz correlates the percentage of students receiving advanced diplomas (Advanced Regents) with the percentage of English Language Learners in each individual school.